teambit/docs/docs/bit-basics/01-what-is-bit.md

 Bit is the **component platform for the modern web**.

-It helps you build modular apps with components.
-With Bit, you can *speed up* and *scale* the process of web development, delivering more performant, consistent and resilient web applications.
+It helps you build modular apps with components, and *speed up* and *scale* this process to mant teams building many performant and consistent applications.

 Bit allows you to build fully modular applications in a dsitribued way, while enjoying a simple and holistic development experience (with a "monolith-like" feeling).
 Each component of the application is independently developed, built, tested, versioned, published, and released to production.